 There are cafes and even restaurants in many of these idyllic spots in and around the city and there are also pet friendly days out in Newcastle.
-Despite being in a highly populated part of England, there are still a number of Newcastle rentals that will accept dogs and the area is rich in birdlife and flourishing fauna that provide hours of bliss for you and your buddy.
-This is one region where you will never have to look far for good places to walk dogs and for you to see Mother Nature at her best.
+Despite being in a highly populated part of England, there are still a number of rentals that will accept dogs, and the area is rich in birdlife and flourishing fauna that provide hours of bliss for you and your buddy.
+This is one region where you will never have to look far for good places to walk dogs, and for you to see Mother Nature at its best.